Fixed-income Segments, Issuers, and Investors

 Instruments in the fixed-income market can be segmented by their maturity duration:

-3. Long-term (> 10 years): This segment comprises Treasury bonds and mortgage-backed securities.
-Pension funds and insurance companies with long investment time horizons favor these fixed-income instruments due to their fixed periodic coupon cash flows and maturity profile that match their long-term liabilities.
+3. Long-Term (> 10 years): This segment comprises Treasury bonds and mortgage-backed securities.
+Pension funds and insurance companies with long investment time horizons favor these fixed-income instruments due to their fixed periodic coupon cash flows and maturity profile that matches their long-term liabilities.

 Across these maturity spectrums, investors might also take on varying degrees of credit risk to augment returns.